 The advent of NFC – which operates at the same frequency as most RFID systems used in the world’s libraries – brings with it the opportunity for much greater interaction between patron and library collections.
 Sadly the RFID companies have proved reluctant to dedicate resources to developing this potential – possibly because the supply of machines is more profitable than developing software to power mobile applications so it has been left to staff in the academic sector to do this for themselves.
 The University of Manchester has produced an application for Android users that enables borrowers to self-issue items at the shelf.

 But there’s no reason why the technology couldn’t be used to explore the virtual and physical collections simultaneously – by using the collection itself as a discovery tool.
 The Deichmann library in Oslo pioneered this concept some years ago using native RFID rather than NFC.
 Borrowers could take items of interest to a RFID scanning table – or ‘smart shelf’ – to discover other resources outside of the library.
-NFC potentially brings that same potential to smart devices.
+NFC potentially brings that same potential to smart devices.#Technology could be used to explore the virtual and physical #library collections simultaneously.
+Click To Tweet

 6. How do you see the future of libraries from a technological perspective?
 Do you think the librarians’ resistance to new concepts such as open library, self-service technologies, etc. will be a drawback in this evolution?